 5. Supplier and distributor integrations

 Centralize data from vendors, distributors, and third-party carriers through API integrations.
-Having all partners connected to one internal platform prevents communication breakdowns and ensures smoother coordination across the supply chain.
+When all partners connect to one internal platform, communication breakdowns stop being a daily management task.

 6. Performance analytics and reporting